-The group is to be known as ‘The Flying Tin Cans’.
+The club is to be known as ‘The Flying Tin Cans’.

 of historical air combat.
-The emphasis of the group will always lean towards realism.
+The emphasis will always lean towards realism.

 The criteria of membership are:

 a.
 Pilots must be able to take off and land their aircraft.

 b.
 Pilots must be able to attend the majority of campaign missions.